 With seemingly nothing between you and the sea (forget the convenience of proximity to the airport and the Mall of Asia, to which there is a free shuttle from the resort) it feels like you’re on your own island, and if the Signature Suite were to float away, you’d be totally fine (especially if staff still dropped by at turn down with those amazing sweets!).

 A BREAKFAST WORTHY OF IT’S OWN WAKE UP CALL

 Our stay at the Solaire is sandwiched between two flights and so at least on one of the mornings we are pushed for time.
 But we make time for breakfast.
-The highlights are the traditional Filipino offerings with special mention going to the ensaymada.
-But the homemade mango yoghurt is the most memorable, though my daughter had her first ever pistachio cronut here and was suitably impressed.
+The highlights are the traditional Filipino offerings, with special mention going to the ensaymada.
+But the homemade mango yoghurt is the most memorable for mine.
+My daughter also had her first ever pistachio cronut here and was suitably impressed.